‘Elopement’ ceremony - example

 • Signing marriage papers

-You’ll each sign three documents, then your witnesses will sign the same documents.
+I’ll have the legal marriage documents ready for you to sign, then your witnesses will sign the same documents.

 After your ceremony